dineshravisa-crypto/hackathon15122025/api/README.md

 ## Credits

-- Based on the Commander Data Agent notebook
+- Based on the Commander AgentEasy Agent notebook
 - Star Trek: The Next Generation scripts from ST-Minutiae.com
 - Built with LangChain and FastAPI